 Archive for the ‘instalations’ tag

-Mobile Sound Fertilizer installed at Stützpunkt Teufelsberg, Berlin
+Mobile Sound Fertilizer @ Stützpunkt Teufelsberg, Berlin

 MSF at Stützpunkt Teufelsberg gallery, Berlin, is an installation that uses renewable energy, plant, light and sound to create elements that are presented in need of questioning relations of “us” and “nature”.